Didanosine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Slow or irregular heartbeat, dizziness, fainting, or lightheadedness.
+- Slow or uneven heartbeat, dizziness, fainting, or lightheadedness

 If you notice these less serious side effects, talk with your doctor: